Austin City Guide

 The cost of living in Austin is high compared to life elsewhere in Texas, but it’s still around 2% lower than the national average cost of living in the States.
 Having said that, the actual cost of housing is around 2% higher than the national average.
 Austin has seen a growth in house prices over recent years, and its status as a major tech city is making the city attractive to young home-buyers.

-The average cost of a home in Austin is around $378,300 – that’s higher than the average cost of a house in Texas which is a more moderate $200,400.
+The average cost of a home in Austin is around $514,193 – that’s higher than the average cost of a house in Texas, which is a more moderate $200,400.
 However, this is offset by the average wage paid in Austin being much higher than elsewhere in Texas.

 For those wanting to rent in Austin, the average cost of renting is not far off the average national rental cost.
-In some of the more up-market areas of Austin like Market District and West End, the luxury homes and high-rise apartments can demand rents of more than $2,500, but head north and you’ll get better value for money with rental costs of around $1,000.
-More popular neighbourhoods such as Travis Heights, Hyde Park, South Congress and East Riverside tend to have much more sensible rental rates that hover around that national average of $1431.
+In some of the more up-market areas of Austin like Downtown and West Austin, the luxury homes and high-rise apartments can demand rents of more than $2,500, but head north and you’ll get better value for money with rental costs of around $1,000.
+More popular neighborhoods such as Travis Heights, Hyde Park, South Congress, and East Riverside tend to have much more sensible rental rates that hover somewhere around the national average of $1,500.

-Becoming a homeowner in Austin is much more attainable than buying somewhere like San Francisco or New York, with a typical house price of $454,896.
-Cedar Park, Pflugerville and Round Rock are worth taking a look at.
+Becoming a homeowner in Austin is much more attainable than buying somewhere like San Francisco or New York, with a typical house price of $514,193.
+Cedar Park, Pflugerville, and Round Rock are worth taking a look at.
 Also, if you are buying a property in Texas, you’ll need to set aside around 2.06% for property tax.

 The cost of living in Austin

-In Austin, a meal for two at a mid-range restaurant will cost around $60, but a Mcdonalds or equivalent fast-food meal will only set you back around $8.
-You can enjoy a draught beer for around $5 for 500cl, whereas a 330cl imported bottle will cost around $7.
+In Austin, a meal for two at a mid-range restaurant will cost around $60, but a McDonald's or equivalent fast-food meal will only set you back around $8.
+You can enjoy a domestic draught beer for around $5, whereas an imported bottle will cost around $7.
 And you can expect to pay around $2.62 for a loaf of bread and just a little more for a dozen eggs.

 Salaries in Austin

-According to salary expert the average salary in Austin, Texas is $60,670 per year.
-However, this is an average and salaries can go much higher – particularly in tech with so many Fortune 500 companies clamouring for technology skills and expertise.
-For example, a Dev+ Engineer can expect to command a cool $129,910 whilst a UX Design manager can expect a salary of $108,000.
+According to salary expert, the average salary in Austin, Texas is $60,670 per year.
+However, this is an average, and salaries can go much higher – particularly in tech, with so many Fortune 500 companies clamoring for technology skills and expertise.
+For example, a Dev+ Engineer can expect to command a cool $129,910, whilst a UX Design manager can expect a salary of $108,000.
 For those with experience in data and analytics, a typical salary would be around $105,000.

 Commuting and Public Transport in and around Austin